Code Lyoko: Lyoko Warriors

-A 12-year-old (later 13-year-old) top-of-the-class student who finds and starts the factory's Supercomputer while looking for parts to build a robot.
-By turning on the Supercomputer, he reawakened Aelita, the virtual world of Lyoko, and the malevolent multi-agent system X.A.N.A.
-His goals are mainly driven by his desire to protect Aelita, whom he has a crush on, and to save her from the Supercomputer and X.A.N.A. by materializing her on Earth.
+A prodigy student who finds and starts up the factory's Supercomputer while looking for parts to build a robot.
+In doing so, he reawakened Aelita, the virtual world of Lyoko, and the malevolent multi-agent system X.A.N.A.
+His goals are mainly driven by his desire to protect Aelita, whom he has a crush on, and save her from the Supercomputer and X.A.N.A. by materializing her on Earth.
 As part of the group, he specializes in programming new ways to defeat X.A.N.A. and monitors the group while they are on Lyoko.
-Because he is not very athletic and is more computer savvy, Jeremy almost never goes to Lyoko, only going there twice and vowing to never go there afterwards.
-His workaholic attitude occasionally puts a strain on his relationships with the other four members of the group.
+Because he is not very athletic and more computer savvy, Jeremy almost never goes to Lyoko, only going there twice and vowing to never go there afterwards.
+His workaholic attitude occasionally puts a strain on his relationships with the other four members of the group, who frequently refer to him as "Einstein".
+Once the Tower has been deactivated by Aelita, Jeremy will launch a "Return to the Past" to undo the damages caused by X.A.N.A.